Getting to Palermo has always been rather complicated and costly.

 from 5 am to 00:30 (from 6.30 every half an hour)

 Ticket (one way) € 6,30

 Stops from Palermo Central Station

 1. Piazza Giulio Cesare (Central Station)

 10. Via Belgio n.
-25 (last stop in Palermo after de 25 minutes
+25 (last stop od the AMAT public transport) after 25 minutes

 11. Airport (arrival scheduled after 50 minutes)

 2. Via Belgio n.
 2 after 20 minutes